vcokltfre/bot-tutorial/docs/part10.md

 ![Embed](https://github.com/vcokltfre/bot-tutorial/raw/master/images/embed_6.png "Embed")

-There are a few more things that haven't been covered here, but they're generally less commonly used, and if you want to learn more about them I recommend you [read the discord.py docs on embeds.](https://discordpy.readthedocs.io/en/latest/api.html#embed) That's it for this part, you can now move on to [Part 11 - Adding Reactions.](./part11.md)
+There are a few more things that haven't been covered here, but they're generally less commonly used, and if you want to learn more about them, I recommend you [read the discord.py docs on embeds.](https://discordpy.readthedocs.io/en/latest/api.html#embed) That's it for this part, you can now move on to [Part 11 - Adding Reactions.](./part11.md)